-Why study Computing?
+Why study Computer Science?

 Living in the digital age, Computing is an essential part of a well-rounded academic education.
 The subject offers excellent opportunities for true creativity and innovativeness.
 From understanding current trends in computing, programming in text based languages to developing Mobile Apps, calculating in binary and creating 3D Models, Computing draws upon and develops a range of logical, creative, mathematical and scientific skills needed for everyday life.